Bigger may be better, but when it comes to feeding larger dogs, less can often mean more – in nutritional terms, at least.

 Big dogs have big appetites, but they also have slower metabolisms than their smaller cousins, so they require fewer calories and less fat from their food to maintain a healthy, lean body condition.

 At the same time, bigger breeds need to develop and support a large, strong skeletal system and powerful joints, which means an additional requirement for minerals like calcium and phosphorus.
-It's particularly important not to over-feed large and giant breed dogs, not just because of the usual health problems that result for all dogs, but also because if their weight outstrips the ability of their frame to support it, there's a real risk of deformities, especially during their youth.
+SUPERCOAT Large Breed with Real Chicken provides an appropriate protein-to-fat ratio that helps maintain lean body mass.
+It is also formulated with natural glucosamine that helps keep joints healthy and mobile, as well as the added Calcium that promotes strong bone development.
+It's particularly important not to over-feed large and giant dog breeds, not just because of the usual health problems that result for all dogs, but also because if their weight surpasses the ability for their frame to support it, there's a real risk of deformities, especially during their youth.

-Specially prepared large-breed formulas have larger, more satisfying kibbles to encourage big dogs to chew for longer, slowing the rate of eating and helping them get the most out of their food – as well reducing the temptation to over-feed.
-Reduced fat content takes into account their slower metabolism and helps control weight gain and minimise the impact on joints and other vital organs.
+Specially prepared large-breed formulas have larger, more satisfying kibbles to encourage big dogs to chew for longer, slowing the rate of eating and helping them get the most out of their food – as well as reducing the temptation to over-feed.
+Reduced fat content takes into account their slower metabolism and helps control weight gain and minimize the impact on joints and other vital organs.
 Nutrients associated with the synthesis and repair of the joints are in good supply.
+PRO PLAN Large Adult with OPTILIFE contains specific nutrients balanced at optimum levels that will help keep them in good condition.
+Formulated for large dogs, OPTILIFE ensures your dog absorbs all the key elements of its food, as well as looking after its teeth and joints.

 Best dog food for large breeds